Frequently Asked Questions

 Q: How many Undergraduate Creative Writing workshops can a student take

-A: Students can take only one Undergraduate Creative Writing workshop
+A: Students can take only one Undergraduate Creative Writing workshop each semester.

 Q: How many seminars can a student take each semester?

 A: Students can take up to two Undergraduate Creative Writing seminars each semester.

 Q: Can I take one workshop and one seminar in the same semester?